Channeled Messages and the Revelation: A Reading by the Light of Paper 110

 Two documents have been moving through Urantia Book reader circles.
 The first is a Center for Planetary Management webcast in which Daniel Raphael delivers what is presented as the words of Machiventa Melchizedek.
 The second is a Mezzaverde session in which Wivine of Belgium offers what is presented as direct dictation from her Thought Adjuster, addressed in the text as "My God Fragment" or "My Little God."

 Both documents come from earnest seekers.
 Both invite the reader into something that feels warm, intimate, and connected.
 Both speak in the name of the celestial orders described in The Urantia Book.
 This article is not an attack on the people involved.
+It is a careful side-by-side reading, undertaken on the conviction that the most respectful response to a sincere transmission is to take its claims seriously enough to test them against the revelation it cites.

-It is a careful side-by-side reading.
-The Urantia Book has more to say about how superhuman contact works than most readers realize, and the very papers these transmissions invoke describe, with surprising specificity, the conditions under which such contact can occur and the ways it can be misread.
-The most respectful response to a sincere transmission is to take its claims seriously enough to test them against the revelation it cites.
+That test turns out to be unusually well equipped.
+The Urantia Book has more to say about how superhuman contact actually works than most readers realize, and the very papers these transmissions invoke describe, with surprising specificity, both the conditions under which such contact can occur and the ways it is routinely misread.
+So let the revelation speak first.
+Then let the documents speak.
+Then the reader can weigh them.

 I. The revelation's own picture of superhuman contact